russelljjarvis/teiili/docs/scripts/Tutorials.rst

 Visualizing plasticity kernel
 -----------------------------
-| In order to better understand why the changes the way it does given the specific pre and post spike pairs we can visualize the STDP kernel.
-The following tutorial can be found at ``~/teiliApps/examples/stdp_kernel_tutorial.py``
+In order to better understand why the synapt weight changes the way it does given the specific pre and post spike pairs we can visualize the STDP kernel.
+The following tutorial can be found at ``~/teiliApps/tutorials/stdp_kernel_tutorial.py``
-| We start again by importing the required dependencies.
+We start again by importing the required dependencies.

 .. code-block:: python